OfficeDev/office-js-docs-pr/docs/overview/explore-with-script-lab.md

 ## What is Script Lab?

-Script Lab is a tool for anyone who wants to learn how to develop Office Add-ins using the Office JavaScript API in Excel, Word, PowerPoint, and Outlook.
+Script Lab is a tool for anyone who wants to learn how to develop Office Add-ins using the Office JavaScript API in Excel, Outlook, Word, and PowerPoint.
 It provides IntelliSense so you can see what's available and is built on the Monaco framework, the same framework used by Visual Studio Code.
 Through Script Lab, you can access a library of samples to quickly try out features or you can use a sample as the starting point for your own code.
 You can even use Script Lab to try preview APIs.

 Sounds good so far?
 Take a look at this one-minute video to see Script Lab in action.